-For much of the country, Memorial Day marks the start of outdoor summer fun, like backyard barbecues, beaches and parties.
+Summer marks the start of outdoor fun, like backyard barbecues, beaches and parties.
 Unfortunately, summer also marks the riskiest time of year for pool drownings.
 Drowning is the leading cause of death to young children and can occur quickly, often without splashing or screams.
 Good pool safety practices can increase water safety for kids and prevent pool drownings.

 According to the Consumer Product Safety Commission (CPSC), 280 children are likely to die this year from drowning in backyard pools and another 2200 will be hospitalized.
 A lapse in parental supervision is responsible for drowning accidents almost 70% of the time.
 Parents who thought they were only away for “two seconds” found out how quickly disaster can strike!

 But parents can’t be everywhere at once and it’s tragically easy to underestimate the ability of children.
 Kids are constantly learning new things and a fence that can’t be climbed one day is easily surpassed the next.